aeberspaecher/PythonForScientists/README.rst

 The folder ``Code`` contains the code I have used for the benchmarks.
 The Cython ad f2py files contain some hints on the creation of shared objects.

+In comparison to presentation I gave in Riezlern, there are two new slides.
+Minor bugs have been fixed.
+Let me know if you find more.